scalable-react/scalable-react-typescript-boilerplate/README.md

 Check the components directory for examples.

 ## Full Stack
-This boilerplate contains setup to quickly get started with a Full Stack application.
-Within the `src/` directory, you will find a server and a client folder.
+This boilerplate contains setup to quickly get started with a full stack application.
+Within the [`src/`](https://github.com/scalable-react/scalable-react-typescript-boilerplate/tree/master/src) directory, you will find a server and a client folder.

 ## File Tree Structure